Aerolite1/Seefo/README.md

+# Worse SeedInfo tool

 # This was just a mini-project I did while procrastinating, don't expect it to be good.

-A worse SeedInfo tool

 A (badly made) python version of SeedTypeInfo by panda4994 with some elements/tools from Cubiomes by Cubitect